saurabhawinashe/Xpense/README.md

 # Xpense

-An Expense manager for all youor daily needs.
+An Expense manager for all your daily needs.